- Do you want to better understand ways that the pandemic is impacting specific populations and localities across the commonwealth?

 The COVID Community Impact Survey was conducted to better understand the immediate and long-term health needs facing the Commonwealth due to the pandemic, including social and economic consequences.
-Data is available on topics ranging from experiences with COVID-19 to basic needs, access to healthcare, pandemic-related changes in employment, mental health, substance use, discrimination, intimate partner violence, and more.
+Data is available on topics ranging from experiences with COVID-19 to basic needs, access to healthcare, pandemic-related changes in employment, mental health, substance use, discrimination, intimate partner violence, families, youth, and more.
 Findings are also broken down by disability, race, sexual orientation, gender identity, geography, income, education, age, industry/occupation, and more.
+A few examples of data collected in this survey include:

 - Share existing findings from the CCIS.